Saudi Aramco’s Financial Analysis Report – A Case StudySadaf Abbas

 9.0 Profitability Ratio

-Profitability ratios measure a company’s ability to generate revenue based on costs, assets, and shareholder equity.
-We acquire this data at a specific point in time.
+Profitability ratios measure an entity’s ability to create revenue based on costs, assets, and equity.
+Further, we acquire this data at a specific point in time.
 Here, we have examined ARAMCO’s profitability ratios.

 |Return on assets (ROA)||Net income/Total assets||0.26||0.031||0.222||0.096||0.047|